-In general there are six (6) steps to any formal investigation.
+In general, there are seven (7) steps to any formal investigation.
 There may be times when they do not fall in the same order as below or times when the investigation bounces back and forth between different sections of the process.
-In a formal investigation each one of these items should be completed.

 - Title IX Coordinator;